This blog post was originally posted on June 4, 2014, and was updated on March 25, 2017.

 - Yerbabuena: One of our absolute favorite vegetarian restaurants in Madrid, Yerbabuena (Calle Bordadores, 3) offers hearty plates of healthy comfort food.
 Our favorites include the seitan al ajillo sandwich with vegan cheese and tomato, vegan nachos and the eggplant mussaka.
 Bring your appetite; the portions here are very generous!

-- Abonavida: This vegetarian café and store (Calle Navas de Tolosa, 3) is a true oasis smack dab in the middle of Madrid’s center.
+- Abonavida: This vegetarian-friendly café and store (Calle Navas de Tolosa, 3) is a true oasis smack dab in the middle of Madrid’s center.
 Both the terrace and eclectic seating inside offer a tranquil escape from the massive crowds of tourists in bustling Callao.

 - Tiyoweh: This café (Calle San Pedro, 22) has a calming, hippie vibe, and their menu of food, pastries, teas and juices is extensive.
 We love their chai tea with hazelnut milk, carrot-apple-ginger juice and vegan brownies.
 Furthermore, the staff is more than happy to remove cheese from whatever you order.